-Start max. speed: Maximum speed allowed in start observation zone.
+Start max. speed : Maximum speed allowed in start observation zone.
 Set to 0 for no limit.

-Start max. speed margin: Maximum speed above maximum start speed to tolerate.
+Start max. speed margin : Maximum speed above maximum start speed to tolerate.
 Set to 0 for no tolerance.

-Start max. height: Maximum height above ground while starting the task.
-Set to

-0 for no limit.
+Start max. height : Maximum height above ground while starting the task.
+Set to 0 for no limit.

-Start max. height margin: Maximum height above maximum start height to tolerate.
+Start max. height margin : Maximum height above maximum start height to tolerate.
 Set to 0 for no tolerance.

-Start height ref.: Reference used for start max. height rule.
+Start height ref. : Reference used for start max. height rule.
 MSL: Reference is altitude above mean sea level.
 AGL: Reference is the height above the start point.

-Minimum height based on finish height reference (AGL or MSL) Finish min. height: while finishing the task.
+Finish min. height : Minimum height based on finish height reference (AGL or MSL) while finishing the task.
 Set to 0 for no limit.

-Finish height ref.: Reference used for finish min. height rule, correspondingly to the start rule height reference.
+Finish height ref. : Reference used for finish min. height rule, correspondingly to the start rule height reference.
+Contest : Determines the rules used to optimise for the selected contest paths.
+OLC FAI: Conforms to FAI triangle rule.

-PEV start wait time : The default interval in minutes between pilot presses the Pilot Event (see 4.10) button is pressed and start window opens.
-If set to 0, the start will open immediately after Pilot Event button is pressed.

-PEV start window : The default interval in minutes during which the start window remains open when Pilot Event (see 4.10) start procedure is used.
-If set to 0, the start window, once opened, remains open forever.

-Contest: Determines the rules used to optimise for the selected contest paths.

-> OLC FAI: Conforms to FAI triangle rule.
 Three turns and common start and finish.
 For tasks longer than 500 km, no leg less than 25% or larger than 45%; otherwise no leg less than 28% of total.
 Finish height must not be lower than start height less 1000 m.

-> OLC Classic: Up to seven points including start and finish, finish height must not be lower than start height less 1000 m.

-> OLC League: A contest on top of the classic task optimisation, cutting a 2.5 hours segment over max.
+OLC Classic: Up to seven points including start and finish, finish height must not be lower than start height less 1000 m.
+OLC League: A contest on top of the classic task optimisation, cutting a 2.5 hours segment over max.
 3 of the turns.
 Finish height must not be below start height.

-> OLC Plus: A combination of Classic and FAI rules.
+OLC Plus: A combination of Classic and FAI rules.
 30% of the FAI score are added to the Classic score.
 DMSt: Deutsche Meisterschaft im Streckensegelflug.

-XContest: DHV-XC: SIS-AT:

-FFVV NetCoupe: The FFVV NetCoupe 'libre' competition.
+XContest: DHV-XC: SIS-AT: FFVV NetCoupe: The FFVV NetCoupe 'libre' competition.
 WeGlide FREE: WeGlide combines multiple scoring systems in the WeGlide Free contest.
 The free score is a combination of the free distance score and the area bonus.
-For the area bonus, the scoring program determines the largest FAI triangle and the largest Out I& Return distance that can be fitted into the flight route.
+For the area bonus, the scoring program determines the largest FAI triangle and the largest Out l& Return distance that can be fitted into the flight route.
 WeGlide O&R: A start point, one turn point and a finish point are chosen from the flight path such that the distance between the start point and the turn point is maximized.

-Predict Contest: If enabled, then the next task point is included in the score calculation, assuming that you will reach it.
+Predict Contest : If enabled, then the next task point is included in the score calculation, assuming that you will reach it.